skim314/ME405.github.io/README.md

 </div>

 Then our next step was to look at our control system.
-**Talk about distance of line sensor to ground , implementing more sensors

 ### Control System Troubleshooting
 As you can see on our video, our Romi did not perform like we wanted it to.
 We were having trouble with the Romi following the main black line, it seemed to register the outer side of the paper during our trial runs.
 We would work on the control system, as it seems that our error resonates there.